 Ordered by hit rate, highest first.

-1. Translation happened once at launch; updates only touch primary language
+1. Translation happened once at launch; updates only touch the primary language

 You translated 200 EN articles to ZH at launch.
 Since then, every update was English-only.
 ZH froze in time while EN evolved.

-How to spot it: Compare git log dates on en/ vs zh/ versions of the same translationKey.
-If en is newer for >50% of pairs, you have systematic drift.
+How to spot it: compare git log dates on the en/ vs zh/ file of the same translationKey.
+If en is newer for more than half of the pairs, you have systematic drift.

 You renamed gpt-tips.mdx to chatgpt-tips.mdx in EN.
 ZH still has gpt-tips.mdx.
-They no longer pair. hreflang is broken for both pages.
+They no longer pair, so the hreflang link is non-reciprocal and Google ignores it for both pages.

 diff \